 Major national and international initiatives went into effect to heighten the security of ships and ports in 2004.
 What effect have they had on the safety of cruise passengers ashore?
 The answer, alas, is probably none directly, though there may be a slight increase in safety within the ports themselves, because of the better fencing, increased surveillance and more intense review of identification documents.

-R — Research the Risks Before Departing
+Research the Port Risks Before Departing

 The State Department also operates the Overseas Security Advisory Council (OSAC) which, though aimed primarily at U.S. corporations operating abroad, offers a substantial amount of in-depth information on crime and other security concerns.
 Their website is www.osac.gov.

-M — Minimize the Risks You’re Likely to Encounter
+Minimize the Risks You May Encounter